fyodorio/unit-testing-styleguide/README.md

 # Front End Unit Testing Style Guide
-#### BDD with Jest/Jasmine/Mocha For TypeScript (Angular)
+#### BDD with Jest/Jasmine/Mocha For TypeScript/Angular

 ## Purpose

-The purpose of this style guide is to offer suggested best practices when writing Front End unit tests using Jest, Jasmine or Mocha and TypeScript.
+The purpose of this style guide is to offer suggested best practices when writing Front End unit tests using Jest, Jasmine or Mocha.
+Though this styleguide is written specifically for using with TypeScript and Angular, most of its concepts can be applied to testing under a wide range of different JavaScript technologies and code bases.

 ## Introduction